Texting and Driving as a Cause of an Auto Accident: What Are Your Rights as a Victim?

 Compensation for Texting and Driving Accidents

-Attorney Adam Williams helps crash victims not only to prove that a distracted driver was the direct cause of a texting and driving accident, but we can also provide assistance showing how badly the accident hurt you.
+Attorney Zachary D. Clayton helps crash victims not only to prove that a distracted driver was the direct cause of a texting and driving accident, but we can also provide assistance showing how badly the accident hurt you.
 This is important because crash victims are entitled to be fully and fairly compensated for losses.
 Victims should be paid compensation for economic and non-financial damage including medical expenses, wage loss, pain, and emotional distress.

 In the event a distracted driving accident is fatal, surviving family members of victims killed in the crash should be entitled to wrongful death damages.